 Dr. Nazarian performs dental implant surgery in Troy, MI.
 Depending on your circumstances, Dr. Nazarian may use to replace missing teeth, form a bridge, or stabilize dentures.

 What is the Best Way to Replace a Full Arch of Teeth?

 How to Fix a Broken Smile with Dental Implants

-When the importance of restoring normal dental function and maintaining jawbone integrity are primary issues, nothing surpasses the stability, endurance and bone stimulation properties of today’s advanced dental implant technologies.
+When the importance of restoring normal dental function and maintaining jawbone integrity are primary issues, nothing surpasses the stability, endurance, and bone stimulation properties of dental implants.

 Implant Hybrids: Location – Bone Health – Occlusal Forces

 Dr. Nazarian offers different types of dental implants, which is why patients have such a high success rate.
 He recommends the best dental implant for your unique situation so you can smile with confidence.

 Dental implants for upper jaw anterior placements differ from those used in the molar area, due primarily to bone density and the proximity of the sinus cavity.
 Occlusal forces also affect the selection of each implant for nearly every tooth.

 In the lower jaw, bone height and density also varies along the arch.
 Occlusal forces may play a larger role in the size of the tooth implant.
 The mandibular nerve is a critical nerve that can affect the depth of certain implants in certain locations.
 Hybrid implants exist for performing dental implant surgery in these critical areas.

 Nobel Biocare® and OCO Biomedical have each developed a new implant technology that will be a boon to implant dentistry for patients who have certain issues involving less-than-optimal bone integrity.